 With the Bose Smart Soundbar 900, you can bring into your living room Dolby Atmos technology, which fires sound in more directions and employs “object-based audio” that separates out individual sounds from the mix, like jets flying over the stadium or the trills of the national anthem, and moves them around the room.
 This means you can hear the roar of the crowd, the announcers’ crisp commentary, and the sack of the opposing quarterback in a way that could only get more realistic if you were standing on the sidelines.

-The Bose Smart Soundbar 900 has seven speakers tucked into its sleek cabinet, which creates the kind of fully immersive soundscape that used to require installing speakers in the ceiling.
+The Bose Smart Soundbar 900 has nine speakers tucked into its sleek cabinet, which creates the kind of fully immersive soundscape that used to require installing speakers in the ceiling.
 And this unrivaled experience isn’t limited to sporting events: Bose’s proprietary technologies are capable of separating every element of whatever you’re watching — the dialogue, the background noise, and even the soundtrack — and placing it in different parts of the room.
 And even when Dolby Atmos isn’t present in the broadcast, Bose PhaseGuide technology can still bring a similar immersive experience.

 If you’re unsure of where to place your Bose soundbar, don’t worry — Bose has you covered there, too.
 After unboxing and setting up the soundbar (and any optional surround sound speakers or bass module), you can run the built-in ADAPTiQ audio calibration to ensure you’re getting the most out of your new speakers.